 - Migraine Headaches

 - Grave’s Disease (Hyperthyroidism)

 - Stroke, Transient Ischemic Attack (TIA)

-Evidence is now showing that areas of low lithium content in the environment has dramatic effects on the population.
+The evidence is now showing that areas of low lithium content in the environment have dramatic effects on the population.

 Research has shown that areas containing low amounts of lithium experience more cases of “neurosis, schizophrenia, psychosis, psychiatric ward admissions, homicide, suicide, burglary, and runaways.”